thisisevilevil/evilevil365/_drafts/2024-06-25-Windows365Device_Stuck_Winodws11-21H2.md

 gci HKLM:\Security\Policy\Accounts | Where-Object {$_.Name -like '*S-1-5-21-*-*-*-501'} | Remove-Item -Force -Recurse
 ```

-After this, all of the customers ~600 Cloud PCs successfully upgraded to the latest version of Windows 11.
+After the script had run on all Cloud PCs, all of the customers ~600 Cloud PCs successfully upgraded to the latest version of Windows 11.

 ## Finalizing words